 - criminal records.

-Generally, data subject consent is required to collect and process personal data, except to the extent processing is deemed necessary for a lawful purpose of the controller, or the third party to whom the personal data is sent.
+Generally, data subject consent is required to collect and process personal data, except to the extent processing is deemed necessary for a “lawful purpose” of the controller, or the third party to whom the personal data is sent.
+There are limited exceptions to this rule.

 There are no telehealth-specific data protection laws in Romania, however more general privacy legislation may be relevant.